 For Those Who Demand Performance & Good Looks

-Samsonite Omni Pc Hardside Spinner 28 (from $113 on Amazon)
+Samsonite Omni Pc Hardside Spinner 28

 The Samsonite brand is synonymous with great-looking suitcases that are tough as nails.
 Their Omni is no exception; its injection-molded polycarbonate shell looks super cool and is designed to withstand even the toughest of aircraft journeys.

 Sleek and shiny on the outside, the micro-diamond texture is extremely scratch-resistant, meaning your case will look great no matter how many times you use it.
 It should also remain super easy to maneuver, as the 4 spinner wheels require pretty much zero effort to move around — you can practice 360-degree upright turns in any direction with just a light touch of your finger.